 The depth of natural flicker nesting cavities range from about 9" to 36".
 Because nest boxes have space above the entrance hole that a natural cavity does not have, I decided a deeper nest box would be better than a shallow one.
 Furthermore a deep nest box would keep the birds safer from avian predators.
 The recommended boxes ranged from 22" to 24", I believe any of those depths are suitable for a nest box.

 When building a nest box, I believe 2" lumber (which is actually 1.5" thick after drying and planing) would create a nest box that is too heavy to mount and monitor easily.
 Therefore I would recommend using 1" lumber.

 If you decide to purchase a nest box instead of building one, be sure to check the inside dimensions.
 I found that some commercially available nest boxes are relatively shallow.
 Check the dimensions before you buy.
 If they aren't at least 20" deep, they may not be preferred by flickers.
 Furthermore some commercial nest boxes have a hole guard on them to prevent squirrels from enlarging the hole.
 The problem with this is that flickers often like to enlarge the hole.
 Using a baffle is a better way to prevent squirrels from using the nest box.

-To summarize, the dimensions I prefer for a flicker nest box is roughly a 7" square floor, 23" long sides made of roughly 1" thick wood.
+To summarize, my preferred dimensions for a flicker nest box is roughly a 7" square floor, 23" long sides made of roughly 1" thick wood.
 The wood should be untreated.

 Building a Flicker Nest Box